zX3no/Omnia/README.md

 ### Overview

-Python was probably the language to write.
+Python was probably the simplest language to write.
 Since there are so many users finding help is trivial.
 I think this is part of the reason why it's recommended to begginers.

 Many people do not like the indentation system, myself included.
-It can be fine for small amounts of code like I have but it can be super annoying with large funcitons.

-I find it difficult to recommend interpreted languages to beginners since they are painfully slow.
-You'll probably end up writing C libaries to use with Python.
+Since this project is less than 10 lines, obviously I didn't run into any issues, but I have before and it's very annoying!

+Performance is important to me so I don't use Python.
+However I can definitely see it's influence in newer compiled languages, which is a testiment to it's desin.

 ## JavaScript